Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 each client.
 Additionally, EducationOrganizations form a hierarchy (e.g. Schools are a part of a LocalEducationAgency) where a higher-level client authorization applies to lower level security attributes.

+EducationOrganization-based security also extends the authorization hierarchy down to the Student level.
+This flows through Associations such as StudentSchoolAssociation to define the student data that is authorized for a client, based on their EducationOrganization permissions.

 The design of Client Authorizations is covered in [DMS-AUTH](DMS-AUTH.md).

 The scope of the problem is to determine how the DMS will:

 - Efficiently extract the security attributes of a document.
 - Understand the hierarchy of EducationOrganizations.
+- Understand the extension of the EducationOrganization hierarchy down to the Student level.
 - Efficiently apply a client's authorizations to POST, PUT, GET and DELETE actions, including to a search engine datastore.